-Also, in the case of emergencies, access to staff is possible at any time of day or night during the program.
-Within normal hours, participants should contact available staff (Program Directors, Director or Project Manager).
-Each program employs two Intern participants who live with the group, and are a direct and first point of contact outside of normal hours (weekdays 9am - 5pm, and at weekends).
+Within normal hours, participants should contact available staff (Program Directors, Director or Project Manager) but, in the case of emergencies, access to staff is possible at any time of day or night during the program.
+Each program is supported by Intern participants who live with the group, and are a direct and first point of contact outside of normal hours (weekdays 8.30am - 4pm, and at weekends).
 Interns have direct contact details for all staff, the LSS and Emergency Contact information.
-All participants can also directly access specific members of staff through the Telegram messenger service.
+All participants can also directly access specific members of staff.